martinberlin/H-cinread-it8951/README.md

-# Cinread-IT8951 HAT
+# DEXA-C097 ESP32S3 HAT

-Hardware repository for the Cinread.com HAT for 9.7 inch parallel epaper display sold by Good display.
+Hardware repository for Cinwrite PCB, a HAT for 9.7 inch parallel epaper display controller DEXA-C097 sold by Good display which uses IT8951 as MCU.

-The goal of this HAT is to provide:
+**The goal of this HAT is to provide:**

 - WiFi
 - BLE